unaizorrilla/lemoncode/03-bundling/Readme.md

 ### Optional

 Add to the Vite project seed the necessary configuration so that, upon building, it also generates compressed files (GZIP and BROTLI).
 As a result, after running the build, the files dist/index.js.gz and dist/index.js.br should exist.

+Review the [Readme](./vite-mandatory+optional/Readme.md) to see the instructions to build and run